Can Someone Use Your Identity To Take Out a Loan?

 Credit card fraud is one of the most common types of loan fraud that identity thieves commit.

-After stealing your identifying information, a thief applies for a credit card in your name.
+After stealing your identifying information, a thief applies for a credit card in your name or commits any number of other credit card scams.
 Once it’s approved, the scammer can rack up debt and leave you responsible for paying back the loan.
 Credit card fraud can happen in a number of ways:

 - Stolen or lost cards.
 One of the dangers of having too many credit cards is that thieves have more opportunities to get access to your account numbers.
 Stolen wallets and mail fraud are also common ways that scammers get access to your credit cards.